Here are the filters needed:

 The lessor known and often over looked cabin filter should also be replaced.
 A dirty cabin filter can contribute to the pollution circulating inside the rig and place an unneeded stress on the air condition unit which may work over time trying to cool the interior.

 Luckily for FJC owners, the factory engine and cabin air filters on the FJ Cruiser are one of the easiest maintenance items to perform.
-Each takes only a couple of minutes and with a little on-line shopping, filters can run less than $10.
+Each takes only a couple of minutes and with a little on-line shopping, an FJ Cruiser engine air filter can cost less than $15.

 Starting with the engine’s air filter the steps are: